Feature request #3483

 History

-#1 Updated by Sandro Santilli almost 13 years ago
+#1 Updated by Sandro Santilli about 13 years ago

 See http://strk.keybit.net/blog/2011/10/14/postgis-topology-iso-sqlmm-complete/comment-page-1/#comment-7521 for some design ideas about PostGIS-topology specific editing toolbar.

-#2 Updated by Luís Ferreira almost 13 years ago
+#2 Updated by Luís Ferreira about 13 years ago

 Some ideas [[http://strk.keybit.net/blog/2011/10/14/postgis-topology-iso-sqlmm-complete/comment-page-1/#comment-7638]]